-CAN, a not-for-profit association, first took shape in 1995 at the instigation of impassioned, energetic personalities like Jean- Pierre Huguet, Joël von Allmen, Marc-Olivier Wahler, Ivo Zanetti, Jérôme Brandt, and Sven de Coulon, to name just these few.
+CAN first took shape in 1995 at the instigation of impassioned, energetic personalities like Jean- Pierre Huguet, Joël von Allmen, Marc-Olivier Wahler, Ivo Zanetti, Jérôme Brandt, and Sven de Coulon, to name just a few.
 From the outset, CAN offered a great number of exhibitions and events in which artists from Switzerland and abroad took part.
 Today, a number of those same artists find themselves at the forefront of the art scene, and there is no doubt that CAN has played a decisive role in their careers and at the crucial moment when those careers were just taking off.
 Over the years, CAN has become a benchmark, an art venue that serves as a point of reference.
 Besides the artists, the exhibition curators have likewise played an important role in the art center’s success.
 Alongside Jean-Pierre Huguet, who directed CAN until his death in late 2006, and Marc-Olivier Wahler, who served as the center’s art director until 2000, a number of well-known figures have passed through there, including Annemarie Reichen, Jean-Christophe Blaser, Gauthier Huber, and Eveline Notter.